MattFiler/zm_alien_isolation/README.md

 Raw map files and scripts for Alien Isolation Zombies, a Black Ops 3 Zombies mod.

-This repo does not include any models, sounds, videos or textures.
+This repo does not include any models, sounds or textures.

 ---